hujun-open/k8slan/README.md

 ```

 For a given virtual LAN, following are created on each participating worker:
-- a dedicate network namespace for LAN, which contains:
+- a dedicate network namespace for the LAN, which contains:
     - a bridge interface
     - a vxlan interface use multicast address that connects all nodes together and also attach to the bridge interface
-    - a vxlan underlying interface
+        - the vxlan underlying device lives in the host namespace, so it is shared across LANs
     - a list of spoke veth interfaces attache to the bridge, one for each local pod attaching to the LAN
 - a list of veth interfaces in host NS, which are the corresponding peers of veth interfaces in the LAN NS
 - a list of macvtap interfaces on one of each veth interface pair